Platform · Glossary

 Vacant ratio.

 The share of all housing units in a geography that the Census classifies as vacant.
 Published as part of ACS housing statistics.
-In 3Y's benchmark table, the tooltip is precise: "Share of housing units sitting empty.
-This is a negative metric, where lower is better."

 What's included